 18. I Spy

-There are a couple of ways to play this game.
-One person selects an item and says, “I spy something that is green, or starts with the letter “A”, etc….” and the others in the car try and guess the object.
 This works as long as your child doesn’t change their answer (we have one that likes to do that).
 Another option is to make an I Spy printable sheet (you can Google “Road Trip Printables”) and give one to each child so they can play as you drive along.
 Think of it as a road trip scavenger hunt.

 19. G-H-O-S-T

 We played this game on every family road trip when I was a kid, so it is only fitting that I now play it with my children.
-The first person begins a word by choosing a letter, then the next person adds a letter, then the next, etc. until the word is complete.
+The first person begins a word by choosing a letter of the alphabet, then the next person adds a letter, then the next, etc. until the word is complete.
 You do not want to be the person to finish the word, or you get a “G”.
 The first person who spells G-H-O-S-T by ending the most words is out.

 20. The Question Jar